jetify-com/devbox/README.md

    devbox shell
    ```

-   You can tell you’re in a Devbox shell (and not your regular terminal) because the shell prompt and directory changed.
+   You can tell you’re in a Devbox shell (and not your regular terminal) because the shell prompt changed.

 6. Use your favorite tools.